jgfranco17/fizzbuzz-api/README.md

 Using Gherkin allows us to run simple test cases without diving too deep into the technicals.
 As long as the test-writer is familiarized with the basic test steps that can be used, there is no need to use more complex testing frameworks for routine tests.
 Feel free to write your own Gherkin steps for this project!

+### Load-testing with Locust

+Load testing is a type of performance testing that evaluates how a system behaves under a specific load.
+The primary goal is to ensure the system can handle expected user traffic and identify potential bottlenecks or performance issues before they affect end users.
+During load testing, the system is subjected to increasing numbers of simultaneous users or transactions to determine its capacity, stability, and scalability.

+For this project, we use [Locust](https://locust.io/), an open-source load testing tool that is highly flexible and scalable, making it a popular choice for load testing web applications, APIs, and other services.

 ## ✒️ Authors <a name = "authors"></a>